JPereyra7/the-webshop-team-1-1/README.md

 # The Webshop - En inlämningsuppgift

 //Note from Developers:
-We have implemented all of the functions listed below.
-The only thing left is bug fixes when it comes to making the cart content avaliable on all .html pages.
-It is currently working from the product page.
+We have implemented all of the functions listed below!

-Other than that the only thing left is cleaning up some code & organizing.
+For future reference this code could be more cleaned up.
+Due to the timeframe we focused on implementing all the functions and making sure everything was deployed and presented.
 //------------------------------------------------------------------------------------------------

 Denna uppgift går ut på att ni skall bygga en webbshop baserat på kraven här under.